lexwraith/optimization/matchmaking/README.md

 This, strangely enough, has created no-solution situations.
 The constraint I wrote must be broken.
 It is currently:
 For some i, for all j, the aggregate sum of c[i][j] * x[i][j] > the minimum of the set of c[i][j]

+#Ideas#
+I'm thinking about forgetting the linear solver and switchin to a genetic algorithm approach.
+I'll construct a graph consisted of independent partitions using DEAP and then use Sage to sum up the edges and give feedback back to DEAP.
+This doesn't promise me an optimal solution, but good enough might suffice.